-Wedge pillows and bolster/rolls are specifically designed for certain body parts or functions.
+Wedge pillows and bolsters/rolls are specifically designed for certain body parts or functions.
 Wedge pillows are often used therapeutically for pain support.
-Hey may fit under a limber or behind your head or neck.
+Hey, may fit under a limber or behind your head or neck.
 Rolls and bolsters are often used behind your lower back.
 They offer extra support for people—like pregnant women—who need it.
 Neither of these types of pillows should be the sole pillow for a combination sleeper.
 They are often too small and specialized to work well for multiple sleeping positions.

 The word loft is used to describe the thickness—or height—of a pillow.
 Pillows with a higher loft will make your head higher, while pillows with a low loft will be closer to the mattress.
 To say it in another way, high loft pillows are the thickest while low loft pillows are the thinnest.
-Loft is not really that confusing once you get the hang of it.
-The chart below describes the thickness level for the thee types of loft: low, medium, and high.
+The loft is not really that confusing once you get the hang of it.
+The chart below describes the thickness level for the thee types of the loft: low, medium, and high.

 The loft is one of the hardest pillow aspects for a combination sleeper to decide on.
 This is because different lofts are better for the various sleep types.
 For example, stomach sleepers should choose a low loft pillow because it doesn’t raise their heads too much.
 On the other hand, side sleepers need the cushioning of a high loft pillow.